microsoft/TypeScript-wiki/Debugging-Language-Service-in-VS-Code.md

 ---
 <sup>1</sup> In particular, the built-in extension spawns the node instance that loads tsserver via the call to electron.fork() in `extensions/typescript/src/typescriptServiceClient.ts`.

-<sup>2</sup> If you are on Linux, be sure to increase the number of file watchers per (the fix for `ENOSPC` errors)[https://github.com/Microsoft/vscode/wiki/How-to-Contribute#incremental-build]. for opening medium-large projects like Typescript, the default limit of 8192 is almost certainly too small.
+<sup>2</sup> If you are on Linux, be sure to increase the number of file watchers per the fix for ENOSPC [errors](https://github.com/Microsoft/vscode/wiki/How-to-Contribute#incremental-build). for opening medium-large projects like Typescript, the default limit of 8192 is almost certainly too small.